Tourism Improvement Fee (TIF)

 The Tourism Improvement Fee (TIF) is used to offset a myriad of business costs and to support city-wide marketing efforts and local infrastructure improvements.
 It is at the sole discretion of each property to apply such a fee.

-This fee helps fund and support a number of initiatives including fireworks performances, free concerts, local events, festivals, and community and restaurant marketing initiatives.
+This fee helps fund and support a number of initiatives including free concerts, local events, festivals, and community and restaurant marketing initiatives.
 Furthermore, a portion of this fee is applied to infrastructure improvements such as the convention centre, street-scaping, public space beautification, communication infrastructure, site development, and community planning.
 In addition, the fee supports internal restaurant initiatives including but not limited to restaurant maintenance and improvement, health and safety resources, and administration costs.
-By funding destination initiatives, such as fireworks presentations, concerts, and various local events, the TIF enhances visitor experiences for both the region and Frontier BBQ & Smokehouse.
+By funding destination initiatives, such as concerts, and various local events, the TIF enhances visitor experiences for both the region and Frontier BBQ & Smokehouse.

 Why is it necessary at this time?